Universidad-Cenfotec/Adaptive-Genetic-Algorithms-for-Pulse-Level-Quantum-Error-Mitigation/README.md

 2. **Grover's Algorithm**:
    - Searches an unstructured database of \( N \) items in \( O(\sqrt{N}) \) queries.

+3. **Bernstein-Vazirani Algorithm**:
+   - Determines a hidden binary string by querying an oracle function.

+4. **Quantum Fourier Transform (QFT)**:
+   - Performs a quantum version of the discrete Fourier transform, useful in phase estimation and number-theoretic algorithms.

+5. **Inverse Quantum Fourier Transform (IQFT)**:
+   - The inverse operation of QFT, used in quantum algorithms that require phase unwrapping.

 ### Noise Model
 - **T1 Relaxation**: Simulates energy loss from qubits.